protonemedia/laravel-analytics-event-tracking/README.md

 ## Blade Directive

-This package comes with a `@sendAnalyticsClientId` directive that stores the `Client ID` from the GA front-end to your Laravel backend.
+This package comes with a `@sendAnalyticsClientId` directive that sends the [Client ID](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#clientId) from the GA front-end to your Laravel backend and stores it in the session.

 It uses the [Axios HTTP library](https://github.com/axios/axios) the make an asynchronous POST request.
 Axios was choosen because it is provided by default in Laravel in the `resources/js/bootstrap.js` file.